SenorAgosto/AssertLogger/README.md

 # AssertLogger

-AssertLogger is a SLF4J logging implementation that throws AssertionError when any logging is done through the SLF4J API.
+AssertLogger is a SLF4J logging implementation intended to be used in unit tests.
+The implementation throws an AssertionError when any logging is done through the SLF4J API by production code.

 The log level which triggers failures is configurable.
-We can also ignore some class's logging based on namespace or class name.
+We can also ignore (not assert) for classes or namespaces matching regular expressions.

 ## Changing the Log Level